daeks-archive/yarman/README.md

 - Start RetroPie Setup and go to the experimental section for installing.
 - Access WebGUI from browser by http://retropie:8080/

+# Contributions

+Contributions to this project are welcome.
+Please follow the coding standard PSR2 before merging.
+Please note that the indent has to be 2 spaces instead of PSR2's default 4.

 # (Optional) Installation with Apache

 - Download scriptmodule to your local installation with